Find Providers Specializing in:

 Laura Holmes, LPC

-Lauren is a Resident in Counseling who graduated in 2020 from Liberty University.
+Lauren is a Resident Counselor at Light Counseling.
+She graduated in 2020 from Liberty University.
 She is married with one child and enjoys volunteering with her church’s praise and worship team.
-She works with most populations, age 15 and older, and has a heart and calling to help people in their journey towards healing.
+She works with individuals 15-years-old and older.
+Lauren has a heart and a calling to help people in their journey towards healing from life’s hard circumstances.

 Lynnette Shadoan, LMFT, LPC